The National Women’s Law Center

 - Motivate and nurture a diverse, high-performing team, with attention to equity in all aspects of day-to-day work as well as relationships with consultants, coalition partners, and other stakeholders;

 - Review and assess overall department capacity and efficiency, including: research capacity, structure, operations, and technological systems; Ensure the employment of sound fiscal controls;

-- In partnership with the Center’s leadership, undertake strategies to expand funding resources for the Child Care/Early Learning and Income Security portfolio;
+- In partnership with the Center’s leadership, undertake strategies to maintain and expand funding resources for the Child Care/Early Learning and Income Security portfolio;

 - As appropriate, help to identify and cultivate new Board members.

 The Center is seeking a candidate with:

 - Solid expertise and current networks with leading thinkers and advocates in either the child care/early learning field or one or more anti-poverty fields supporting women and families (including Social Security, savings and asset building, TANF and other forms of public assistance, workforce development, nutrition programs, public health, education, housing, and community and economic development);